 If you're applying for higher-level roles

 If you're applying for senior management or executive positions, you should be spending the same amount of time job searching but sending out fewer applications.
-You may only send out one application per day, but it should reflect your higher level of expertise in your field.
+You may only send one application per day, but it should reflect your higher level of expertise and experience.

 How much time to spend on a job application